Sure Dividend

 Dividend Aristocrats In Focus: Albemarle Corporation

 Each year, we review all of the Dividend Aristocrats.
-Attaining membership to this group is difficult.
-Companies must be of a certain size, belong to the S&P 500 Index, and, most importantly, have at least 25 consecutive years of dividend growth.
-There are just 68 Dividend Aristocrats, proving the exclusivity of the list.
+Attaining membership to this group is difficult: companies must be of a certain size, belong to the S&P 500 Index, and (most importantly) have at least 25 consecutive years of dividend growth.

-Albemarle Corporation (ALB) joined this exclusive club in 2020.
+Albemarle Corporation (ALB) joined this exclusive list in 2020.
 The company is reaping strong growth from continued demand for lithium.
 It is poised to continue growing for many years, as demand for lithium is only set to rise in the years ahead.

 This article will review the investment prospects of Albemarle.